All Products

 Architecture overview

-The LLM intelligent router consists of three core components that provide intelligent traffic distribution and management for the backend LLM inference instance cluster: LLM Gateway, LLM Scheduler, and LLM Agent.
+The LLM Intelligent Router consists of three core components that work together to provide intelligent traffic distribution and management for backend LLM inference instance clusters:

 image

-1. Instance registration: After the inference service starts, the LLM Agent waits for the inference engine to be ready.
-It then registers the instance with the LLM Scheduler and periodically reports its health status and performance metrics.
+1. Instance registration: After the inference service starts, the LLM Agent waits for the inference engine to become ready, then registers the instance with the LLM Scheduler and periodically reports health status and performance metrics.

-2. Traffic ingress: User requests first arrive at the LLM Gateway.
-The gateway supports HTTP (SSE) and WebSocket protocols.
+2. Traffic ingestion: User requests are first received by the LLM Gateway.

-3. Scheduling request: The LLM Gateway sends a scheduling request to the LLM Scheduler.
+3. Scheduling decision: The LLM Gateway sends a scheduling request to the LLM Scheduler.

-4. Intelligent scheduling: The LLM Scheduler selects the optimal backend instance based on its scheduling policy and real-time metrics from each LLM Agent.
+4. Intelligent scheduling: The LLM Scheduler selects the optimal backend instance based on the scheduling policy and real-time metrics reported by all LLM Agents.

-5. Request forwarding: The LLM Scheduler returns its decision to the LLM Gateway.
-The LLM Gateway then forwards the original user request to the target instance for inference.
+5. Request forwarding: The LLM Scheduler returns the decision to the LLM Gateway, which forwards the user's original request to the target instance.

-6. Request buffering: If all backend instances are under a high load, the LLM Gateway temporarily queues new requests.
-These requests wait for the LLM Scheduler to find a suitable time to forward them, which prevents request failures.
+6. Request buffering: If all backend instances are under high load, new requests are temporarily buffered in the LLM Gateway's queue, waiting for the LLM Scheduler to find a suitable forwarding opportunity to prevent request failures.

 Failover mechanism

-The system is designed with multiple layers of fault tolerance to ensure service stability:
+The system implements multiple layers of fault tolerance mechanisms to ensure service stability:

-• LLM Gateway: As a stateless traffic ingress layer, the `LLM Gateway` should be deployed with at least two instances.
-If one instance fails, traffic is automatically routed to other healthy instances.
-This ensures service continuity and high availability (HA).
+• LLM Gateway (high availability): The LLM Gateway is a stateless traffic ingress layer.
+For high availability, you should deploy at least two instances.
+If one instance fails, traffic automatically switches to the healthy instances, which ensures continuous service availability.

-• LLM Scheduler: As the request scheduling component, the `LLM Scheduler` runs as a single instance to achieve global scheduling.
+• LLM Scheduler (degraded fault tolerance): The LLM Scheduler is the request scheduling component and runs as a single instance to enable global scheduling.
 If the LLM Scheduler fails, the LLM Gateway automatically enters a degraded mode after a heartbeat failure.
-It then reverts to a polling policy to forward requests directly to backend instances.
+In this mode, it uses a round-robin policy to forward requests directly to backend instances.
 This ensures service availability but sacrifices scheduling performance.
-After the LLM Scheduler recovers, the LLM Gateway automatically switches back to smart routing mode.
+After the LLM Scheduler recovers, the LLM Gateway automatically resumes the intelligent scheduling mode.

-• Inference instance or LLM Agent: If an inference instance or its associated LLM Agent fails, the heartbeat between the LLM Agent and the LLM Scheduler is interrupted.
-The LLM Scheduler immediately removes the failed instance from the list of available services and stops assigning new traffic to it.
-After the instance recovers and resumes sending heartbeats, it is automatically added back to the service list.
+• Inference instance or LLM Agent (automatic removal): If an inference instance or its associated LLM Agent fails, the heartbeat between the LLM Agent and the LLM Scheduler is interrupted.
+The LLM Scheduler then immediately removes the instance from the list of available instances and stops assigning new traffic to it.
+After the instance recovers and re-establishes its heartbeat, it is automatically added back to the service list.

 LLM inference engine